 There are companies that put a structured process and regular meetings in place between the various functional departments.
 This is called Sales and Operations Planning or S&OP, and that can be driven by SCM.
 By looking far enough ahead into the future on a not too granular level, one can timely anticipate change and outperform the competition.

 The future is unpredictable and full of opportunities and risks at the same time.
 Supply chain event management or supply chain risk management has therefore come to the forefront as well.
 SCM needs to include prevention and mitigation plans in case of e.g. natural disasters, a pandemic, product recalls etc.

 To navigate and be successful in today’s business environment a company simply cannot do without state-of-the-art supply chain management.

 Now you know everything about supply chain management.
 Do you want to experience how to put supply chain management into practice?
-Inchainge offers various business simulation games that offers a real life learning experience.
-Have a look at our business games page for more information.
-Do you want to know more about the supply chain?
-Have a look at our supply chain page.
+Inchainge offers various business simulation games that offers a real-life learning experience.
+Have a look at The Fresh Connection page for more information on putting SCM theory to practice.
+Also read this article to learn more about the supply chain.

 A high-performing value chain needs the collaboration of team members from across the organization.
 Tearing down silos and creating the right cross-functional mindset, however, can be a serious challenge.
 So, what do you need in order to achieve success?
 Ideally, you’d like your team to experiment with different scenarios wherein they learn to overcome various obstacles.

 Supply chains are the backbone of our modern world.
 Without well-oiled supply chains, there would be no food on your table, no clothes in your wardrobe, and no phone in your pocket.
 Inchainge has long recognized the immeasurable value of not only understanding but experiencing supply chains and their intricate processes.
 We have decades of combined expertise that we want to share with you.
 What is a supply chain and how does it work?
 We will explain everything you need to know including its importance and how to set up the process.